florence-nocca/spanish-elections/README.md

 # What is spanish-elections?
 [spanish-elections](https://github.com/florence-nocca/spanish-elections) is part of my Master's thesis in political science that I am currently writing.

-For my thesis, I examine candidate/party relations on social media during an electoral campaign to analyze the impact of these new technologies on the territorial organization of political parties.
-My fieldwork is the electoral campaigns for 2015 Spanish general elections on Twitter.
-Concretely, I am looking at tweets issued by candidates to compare their political/policy positions with those of their political parties, both at the regional and national levels (tweets issued on the regional and the national accounts of the parties plus party manifesto).
+### Thesis' abstract:
+This Master’s Thesis explores the relations between candidates and parties on social media during the 2015 Spanish general elections campaign.
+Thanks to this approach, we analyse the impact of new technologies on the territorial organisation of political parties.
+We base our analysis on a database containing all the tweets posted by the national and regional accounts of the four main Spanish parties and their candidates during the official campaign.
+We propose three measures of proximity between the candidates and their parties using the wordscores document scaling technique, graph theory and wordclouds.
+We find that, despite an overall centralisation of the campaign on Twitter, the party still matters to explain candidates/party relationships.
+More precisely, we identify three types of territorial organisation, on a hierarchy-stratarchy continuum.

 For more details, please report to the [spanish-elections' wiki](https://github.com/florence-nocca/spanish-elections/wiki/).